-This article describes troubleshooting solutions for issues with cron in Magento on-premise products.
+This article offers troubleshooting solutions for issues with cron in Magento on-premise products.

 Affected products and versions